MohitTiwariBytes/TheUnclickableButton/README.md

 -- Respect: Engage with others respectfully and positively.
 -- Fun First: Remember, it’s all about having fun!

-Thank you for playing Click Me If You Can!
+Thank you for playing TheUnclickableButton!
 Enjoy the game and may the best clicker win!